AbhinavPradeep/abhinav-blog/content/blog/tree-data-structure.md

 ![targets](/RROT.png)

-LeftRotate functions analgously to this.
+LeftRotate functions analogous to this.

-Alongside these, helper functions to handle null cases must be implimented:
+Alongside these, helper functions to handle null cases must be implemented:

 ```python
 #To handle null values